-The independent review process provides an objective evaluation to the individuals responsible for making award decisions.
+The objective review process provides an objective evaluation to the individuals responsible for making award decisions.
 The highest ranked applications receive consideration for award within available funding ranges.
 HRSA may also consider assessment of risk and the other pre-award activities described in Section 3 below.
 See Section 5.3 of HRSA's SF-424 Application Guide for more details.

-Funding Priority
+Funding Priorities

-This program includes a funding priority for some applicants as authorized by section 2603(b)(2)(C) of the PHS Act.
+This program includes a funding priority, as authorized by section 2603(b)(2)(C) of the PHS Act].
 HAB will determine the funding factor as outlined below.

-Section 2603(b)(2)(C) of the PHS Act directs the Secretary to provide funds to areas to address the decline or disruption of services related to the decline in the amount of formula funding.
 HRSA sets aside a portion of the Part A supplemental funding to award priority funds in conformance with this statutory requirement.
-Applicants eligible for supplemental funding that received greater than a 20 percent loss in their RWHAP Part A formula award when comparing their FY 2006 award to their FY 2019 award are eligible for and will receive priority funding.
+Applicants eligible for supplemental funding that received greater than a 20 percent loss in their RWHAP Part A formula award when comparing their FY 2006 award to their FY 2020 award are eligible for and will receive priority funding.

-3. Assessment of Risk and Other Pre-Award Activities
+3. Assessment of Risk